 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Autumn 2017

-BioI'm is a fourth year PhD student in the Institute for Computational and Mathematical Engineering at Stanford University.
+BioI'm is a fifth year PhD student in the Institute for Computational and Mathematical Engineering at Stanford University.
 My interests lie broadly in the realm of data science and computational mathematics, spanning machine learning, numerical linear algebra, theoretical computer science, and computational physics.
 In particular, my most recent research focuses on finding efficient methods to improve accuracy when solving linear systems with unstructured noise.
 My other research focuses on model order reduction, leveraging machine learning and linear algebra techniques to deliver massive performance boosts in many-query physics problems, e.g., Bayesian inference and uncertainty quantification, while simultaneously guaranteeing accurate results.
-I presented these techniques in talks at SIAM: CSE ’19 and at ICIAM ’19, and published in CMAME.
 In the past, I've also worked as a data science research intern at Sandia National Laboratories, a software engineering intern at Google, and a research contractor at Bell Labs.

 I received my undergraduate degree from Princeton, where I studied mathematics, computer science, and physics.
 While I was there, I wrote my undergraduate thesis on numerical methods for solitonic boson star evolution and ground state searching, graduating summa cum laude.
 Before that, I did some research in theoretical optics.
 And before that, I was interested in graph algorithms.
 But while I have a very broad background in mathematics and related fields, I'm particularly excited by finding ways of using data to accelerate computation, build fast approximation techniques, and make predictions about the future (and inferences about the present).

 Going forward, I want to continue to develop better and faster algorithms by bringing the power of data science to bear on interesting computational and statistical challenges.